 We are continually receiving and giving feedback, both explicitly through oral and written language, and implicitly through gestures and tone of voice.
 It is important to distinguish feedback from evaluation.
-Feedback is a formative assessment tool that provides information regarding learning in the learning environment using descriptive, constructive, and nonjudgmental language.
-Evaluation is a summative assessment tool that judges learning and allows for comparison against a standard of learning.
+Feedback is a formative assessment tool that uses descriptive, constructive, and nonjudgmental language.
+Evaluation is a summative assessment tool that judges outcomes and allows for comparison against a standard of performance.

-Feedback is often provided regularly throughout the semester after participating in learning activities (e.g., an active learning activity done in class) and as part of assessment (e.g., feedback on a written assignment).
-This provides learners the opportunity to improve before participating in the next activity or submitting the next assignment.
-Effective feedback is achieved by establishing a positive interpersonal relationship between the person(s) providing feedback and the recipient(s) as this creates an environment that fosters learning.
+Providing iterative feedback is preferable as this provides the recipients the opportunity to improve before participating in the next activity and before a formal evaluation.
+Effective feedback is achieved by establishing a positive interpersonal relationship between the person(s) providing feedback and the recipient(s) as this creates an environment that fosters development.

 Receiving Feedback Effectively